snowyu/rock/docs/internals/ooc.md

     OOC=bin/c_rock ROCK_DIST=. make self

+* [Bug] the cover can not export the funcs: because I has disabled the meta output. the funcs are added on the meta(ClassDecl).
+  TODO: I need refactor the meta ClassDecl!!!
 + use the c file if exists when include local head file
   * see the Module.ooc(\_collectDeps func), Driver.ooc(copyLocalHeaders func)
   * the SequenceDriver.ooc(collectDeps func) modified too but not work on(Macos, ralib things)!